 The New School for Social Research is rooted in a legacy of theoretically informed, historically grounded scholarship.
 We offer rigorous graduate programs in the social sciences and humanities that go beyond mainstream thought.
 The New School’s diverse community further enriches students’ education.
 This university is home to world-renowned scholars, practitioners, and innovators who open minds and doors to civically engaged inquiry and opportunities.

-Recently, a number of NSSR Anthropology, Sociology, and Economics students have received widely recognized awards to support their research.
+Recently, several NSSR Anthropology, Sociology, and Economics students received prestigious awards to support their research.